crate-crypto/ipa_multipoint/Readme.md

 ## API

-The OpeningProof should not carry `P` as the verifier re-computes it.
+- The OpeningProof should not carry `P` as the verifier re-computes it.
+- We should wrap the IPA proof in a poly commit struct, so that users cannot mix up the `a_vec` and `b_vec`, we will not commit to `b_vec` as a poly-commit

+## Tentative benchmarks

+Machine : 2.4 GHz 8-Core Intel Core i9

+- To verify the opening of a polynomial of degree 255 (256 points in lagrange basis): `23.048ms`

+- To verify a multi-opening proof of 10,000 polynomials: `390.67ms`

+- To verify a multi-opening proof of 20,000 polynomials: `604.15ms`

+Prover algorithm has not been refactored yet, so benchmarks are coming soon (TM)